Colors

 FabaceaeIndigofera coluteaRusty IndigoDry, disturbed areas.Native of Africa.

 FabaceaeIndigofera decoraChinese IndigoPlanted horticulturally and spreading to nearby roadbanks, potentially invasive.Native of China.
-In GA (Oglethorpe County).
+In GA (Greene and Oglethorpe counties), but also apparently intermittently scattered and arising in AL and LA.image of plant

-FabaceaeIndigofera hirsutaHairy IndigoSandy disturbed areas, such as wildlife ‘food fields’.Native of the Old World tropics.
+FabaceaeIndigofera hirsutaHairy IndigoSandy disturbed areas, utility rights-of-way, wildlife ‘food fields’.Native of the Old World tropics.
 First reported for SC by Nelson & Kelly (1997).
 Also known from other scattered locations in the Southeast, such as s.
 MS (S.W.
-Leonard, 2006, pers.comm.) and AL (Diamond & Woods 2009).image of plant
+Leonard, 2006, pers.comm.), AL (Diamond & Woods 2009), and VA (Cheterfield County) (Wright et al. 2023).image of plant

 FabaceaeIndigofera miniataCoastal Indigo, Scarlet-peaDunes, dry disturbed areas.S.
 KS south to s.
 TX, disjunct eastward in FL and (?)
 GA (where reported by Chapman 1883).image of plant